 - Preheat oven to 325F.
 In a medium saucepan, melt butter, xylitol, and heavy cream over medium heat.
 Bring to a boil.

-- Once boiling, remove from heat and add semi-sweet chocolate chips and milk chocolate chips.
+- Once boiling, remove from heat and add sugar free semi-sweet chocolate chips.
 Stir until fully melted.

 - Add eggs and vanilla extract.
 Add gluten-free all-purpose flour, baking soda, and salt.
 Stir until batter is smooth.